The Five Devils: Release

-The Five Devils was selected to be screened in the Directors' Fortnight section at the 2022 Cannes Film Festival.
-It had its world premiere at Cannes on 23 May 2022, where it received a five minute standing ovation.
-It was theatrically released in France on 31 August 2022.
-French distribution is handled by Le Pacte and international sales are handled by Wild Bunch.
+The Five Devils had its world premiere in the Directors' Fortnight section of the Cannes Film Festival on 23 May 2022, where it received a five-minute standing ovation.
+It was released theatrically in France on 31 August 2022 by Le Pacte.
+International sales are handled by Wild Bunch.
 In a deal negotiated by Wild Bunch, Mubi acquired The Five Devils for North America, the United Kingdom, Ireland, Latin America, India and Turkey.
-Mubi is planning a theatrical release in the United States, United Kingdom and Ireland, followed by an exclusive release on its streaming platform.
+Mubi gave the film a limited theatrical release in the United States, United Kingdom and Ireland on 24 March 2023.
+The film was released exclusively on Mubi's streaming platform from 12 May 2023.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 84% based on 19 reviews, with an average rating of 6.8/10.
-According to Metacritic, which assigned a weighted average score of 69 out of 100 based on 6 critics, the film received "generally favorable reviews".
+Box office

+The Five Devils grossed $336,025 in France and $161,003 in other territories, for a worldwide total of $497,028.

+In France, the film opened alongside Everything Everywhere All at Once, La Dégustation, Both Sides of the Blade and La Page blanche.
+The film sold 4,922 admissions on its first day, 485 of which were preview screenings.
+It went on to sell 25,906 admissions in its opening weekend.
+At the end of its theatrical run, the film sold a total of 71,833 admissions.